sype/sre-agent/docs/kubernetes-deployment.md

 You can use the Terraform configuration to deploy the EKS cluster with the required add-ons and set-up the IAM roles and policies.
 See the [Terraform README](/terraform/README.md) for more details.

+> [!NOTE]
+> The provided Terraform configuration is not production-ready and provides only the bare minimum infrastructure required for a proof of concept deployment.
+For production use, additional security hardening, high availability configurations, and proper secrets management should be implemented.

 ## Environment variables

 To avoid committing our AWS account-ID and region, we use a separate package, `envsubst` to substitute variables into the Kubernetes manifests as this is not directly supported.